nichui/2020-fall-cs160-teamspiritworld/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-A quick way to get rid of unstaged changes is the command: `git stash save --keep-index --include-untracked`
+A quick way to get rid of unstaged changes is the command: `git stash save --keep-index --include-untracked`.
 Users can also use `git clean` to restore and remove changes not staged for commit.

 For bug updates and fixes to the code, users can cherry-pick a commit, that is, pick a commit out of a branch to be pushed to master.
 This should ideally be used for small bux fixes of a feature.